brentonmdunn/151a-project/README.md

 What is the conclusion of your 1st model?
 What can be done to possibly improve it?

 The conclusion of our 1st model is:
-- It has an accuracy higher than random since random would only be only be 2.12%, however it is overfitting to the training data
+- It has an accuracy higher than random since random would only be only be 2.12%, however it is overfitting to the training data as mentioned above with the preprocessing questions

 We could improve it by:
 - Increasing the number of epochs